Philanthropy & Tikkun Olam

 Why this belongs in the rebuilt library

-That is the part worth preserving.
+That is the part to preserve.

 It shows one of the more serious forms Jewish peoplehood can take.
 Not slogans.
 Not fundraising emails.
 Not even only political advocacy.
 Licensed professionals leaving home for two weeks or more to reinforce a strained national health system because they believed the bond required more than sentiment.